minsuk000/minsuk000.github.com/_posts/2016-05-19-multiple_testing.md

   Another popular testing-based approach for model selection is mutiple testing procedures.
 In linear models, by marginally considering each covariate, we can get $$p$$ number of t-statistics and its p-values, and we can select the variables whose p-value is small.
 Since Bonferroni's correction is too conservative, False Discovery Rate (FDR) control [(Benjamini and Hochberg, 1995)](http://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf) has been popular, which controls the expected proportion of Type I errors among the rejected hypotheses.

-   However, these mutiple testing approaches have a critical problem when the tests statistics are correlated.
+   However, these mutiple testing approaches could have a critical problem when the tests statistics are correlated.
 Let me explain it with a simple example.
 Consider the model as

    $$Y = X\beta_0 + \epsilon,$$